CU-ESIIL/Innovation-Summit-2024/docs/index.md

 May 16: 9am-12pm MT

+## RSVP for Optional Activities
+Are you arriving early and eager to explore Boulder?
+Join one of our Summit social events from 1:30-3:30 pm on Monday, May 13th.

+**Explore Pearl Street:** In the heart of Boulder lies Pearl Street, a bustling thoroughfare adorned with restaurants, stores, and people-watching spots.
+This lively street has been the pulse of Boulder for over forty years.
+At the core of the historic downtown area, both locals and tourists leisurely walk along the brick-paved pedestrian path, relax on sunlit benches and restaurant terraces, indulge in shopping, and pause to enjoy the unique street performers that Boulder offers.
+While four blocks of Pearl Street are car-free, the vibrant atmosphere extends for blocks in every direction.

+**Walk Through Nature:** The Red Rocks Trail in Boulder is a captivating spot offering an inspiring short hike.
+Take the outer perimeter trail to create a roughly 1-mile loop around the sandstone formations that stand out in the park's center.
+For more adventure, extend your hike by 0.8 miles on the Anemone trail to the west, climbing an additional 400 feet to reach a hilltop with panoramic views of Boulder City, Red Rocks Park, and the Colorado Front Range.

+**Tour NEON:** Learn all about NEON!
+Located a 15-minute/0.5 mi walk from CU Boulder’s east campus is the National Science Foundation's National Ecological Observatory Network (NEON) headquarters.
+This continental-scale observatory network is operated by Battelle and designed to collect long-term open access ecological data to understand how U.S. ecosystems are changing.
+Join us on this inside tour of NEON, to learn about its past, present, and future endeavors.

+At 4 pm, ESIIL will host a **social hour** at the SEEC Cafe (4001 Discovery Drive, Boulder CO).
+Register for the event, mingle with other Summit attendees and enjoy some finger food and non-alcoholic drinks.

+**[RSVP HERE](https://docs.google.com/forms/d/e/1FAIpQLScRBSXTCmWLbVAV55TB4VqoCFMbDsDUm3NtAbsY3EbVeUyI-w/viewform)** by May 8th.
+We will email further details to those who sign up.
 ## Join our Slack Workspace
 We will be using Slack for communication before, during, and after the Summit.
 Please join our Slack Workspace [HERE](https://join.slack.com/t/slack-ekh3745/shared_invite/zt-2ffdma1ck-rdDxOfWeNIk29vhbCwpHzQ).
 ## Venue Information